 Bidyasagar and Nicra (2017) conducted a study on the marketing channels and marketing efficiency analysis for rice in Nalbari district of Assam in India.
-Shepherd’s formula and Acharya’s modified marketing efficiency was used to measure the marketing efficiency. the findings showed that there were six marketing channels identified in the district.
+Shepherd’s formula and Acharya’s modified marketing efficiency were used to measure the marketing efficiency. the findings showed that there were six marketing channels identified in the district.
 Channel – 6 (producer-processor-retailer-consumer) was found to be more efficient as indicated value of modified marketing efficiency was 0.880 for summer rice compared to the other channels.
-The study indicated that major thrust should be given to good roads network for better transportation, dissemination of new technology, assured input supply and strong marketing support like storage structure, process facilities in the rural areas
+The study indicated that major thrust should be given to a good road network for better transportation, dissemination of new technology, assured input supply and strong marketing support, like storage structures, process facilities in the rural areas

-According to Emma (2010) studied marketing economics of poultry meat in Khartoum State in Sudan.
-Findings revealed that marketing efficiency at wholesaler’s meat poultry in Khartoum State market can be increased through reducing marketing costs, provision of extension services and encouraging investments in the efficiency activity.
+Emma (2010) studied the marketing economics of poultry meat in Khartoum State in Sudan.
+Findings revealed that marketing efficiency at wholesalers’ meat poultry in Khartoum State market can be increased through reducing marketing costs, provision of extension services, and encouraging investments in the efficiency activity.

-Acharya (1998) contended that the efficient marketing has several advantages including an increase in the farm production, thereby stimulating the emergence of additional surpluses, means for raising the income levels of the farmers and enable the consumers to obtain the greatest possible satisfactory at the least possible cost.
+Acharya (1998) contended that efficient marketing has several advantages, including an increase in farm production, thereby stimulating the emergence of additional surpluses, means for raising the income levels of the farmers and enabling the consumers to obtain the greatest possible satisfaction at the least possible cost.

-Research conducted by Shajari (2002) on Shahani date marketing and exporting at Jahrom city and Samsami (2004) on the economic analysis of date marketing in Bushehr concluded that the existence of an efficient market especially in the agricultural sector has an immense importance.
-This is true because, efficient market raises income levels of farmers and at the same time consumers derive the greatest possible satisfaction at the least possible cost.
+Research conducted by Shajari (2002) on Shahani date marketing and exporting at Jahrom city and Samsami (2004) on the economic analysis of date marketing in Bushehr concluded that the existence of an efficient market, especially in the agricultural sector, has immense importance.
+This is true because, efficient market raises the income levels of farmers and, at the same time, consumers derive the greatest possible satisfaction at the least possible cost.

-3.3 Factors Affecting Marketing Efficiency
+Factors Affecting Marketing Efficiency

 According to Mahabile et al. (2002) there are various factors affecting livestock marketing among livestock keepers in developing areas which range from production, processing up to delivery.
 Inadequate infrastructure imposes a serious constraint on the marketing of livestock.
-Coetz et al. (2005) found that most livestock keepers are located in areas far away from the major markets where there is a serious lack of both physical and institutional infrastructure.
+Coetz et al. (2005) found that most livestock keepers are located in areas far away from the major markets, where there is a serious lack of both physical and institutional infrastructure.

 Musemwa et al. (2008) studied Nguni cattle marketing constraints and opportunities in communal areas of South Africa.
-The findings show that transaction costs are barriers to efficient participation of livestock keepers in different markets.
-Remote location of the most rural producers coupled with poor road networks result in high transaction costs (especially transport costs) reducing the price that traders are willing to pay for cattle.
+The findings show that transaction costs are barriers to the efficient participation of livestock keepers in different markets.
+Remote location of the most rural producers coupled with poor road networks, results in high transaction costs (especially transport costs), reducing the price that traders are willing to pay for cattle.
 Sara (2010) found that poor road infrastructure in Mandera in Northern Kenya constrained efficient cattle trade.

-The distance to formal markets, poor state of roads in rural areas affects the ability of livestock keepers to attract many buyers in their areas since bad road network is associated with very high transaction costs (Musemwa et al., 2008).
+The distance to formal markets and, poor state of roads in rural areas affect the ability of livestock keepers to attract many buyers in their areas since a bad road network is associated with very high transaction costs (Musemwa et al., 2008).
 Thornmeyer (1989) found that increasing the level of sophistication of a transport system can improve the ability and accessibility of market opportunities.
-Traders transported animals from primary and secondary markets to Nairobi terminal market for domestic consumption and because of poor road conditions it took very long hours between Moyale and Nairobi.
+Traders transported animals from primary and secondary markets to the Nairobi terminal market for domestic consumption, and because of poor road conditions, it took very long hours between Moyale and Nairobi.

 Lack of marketable numbers and poor livestock condition result in buyers not coming to purchase livestock since they will face high transaction costs.
-The poor condition of livestock fetches low farm gate prices during drought periods which also often results in cattle keepers refusing to sell their livestock (Makhura, 2011).
+The poor condition of livestock fetches low farm gate prices during drought periods, which also often results in cattle keepers refusing to sell their livestock (Makhura, 2011).